archwisp/PHPEncryptData/README.md

         $ciphertext = $phpcrypt->encrypt('Foobar');

     This will generate output similar to this:

-        DrZ/CdwAxdia1eO4A04jptl+hBpT57xI8FOEiNMSZE2ol0Pk1xDN6IY5VYi9s7wY9q6ubboF7lPnyQRTkx8y5w==|floT1+Ha5GHuO36+wie9rcNh+cQjRDJ5+OegF3mToew=
+        cmpkLTI1Ni1obWFjLXNoYTI1NnwwalJISnBmdndCVkwxb3l2ckNSbkdoamNzd3h2ZWJCZlB5TDk5Vy90dDJWM2VmZzAyUVgzL0M4elMyR1BjVkxCME1PZnFiaDBONU5nekVxNmRpMjM5UT09fGdaZDNHUXFHc2NhQTZTdVlTQTkvTDNyRG4xV2xuaWhrNys4OTU4K0RJSFk9

-As you can see, the output is base64 encoded for you and the MAC is appended automatically, so you don't have to worry about anything.
+    As you can see, the output is base64 encoded for you and the MAC is appended automatically, so you don't have to worry about any of the cryptographic details.
+Even the construction is encoded into this string to account for future changes.
 Just feed plaintext in, and encoded & signed ciphertext comes out.

     Also, keep in mind that the IV for each encryption is randomized, so encrypting the same value will produce different ciphertexts.
 The encrypt() function accepts an IV as an optional second argument if you need to manually control it.
 Most people should not use it.

 5. Call the decrypt() function:

         $ciphertext = $phpcrypt->decrypt(
-            'DrZ/CdwAxdia1eO4A04jptl+hBpT57xI8FOEiNMSZE2ol0Pk1xDN6IY5VYi9s7wY9q6ubboF7lPnyQRTkx8y5w==|floT1+Ha5GHuO36+wie9rcNh+cQjRDJ5+OegF3mToew='
+            'cmpkLTI1Ni1obWFjLXNoYTI1NnwwalJISnBmdndCVkwxb3l2ckNSbkdoamNzd3h2ZWJCZlB5TDk5Vy90dDJWM2VmZzAyUVgzL0M4elMyR1BjVkxCME1PZnFiaDBONU5nekVxNmRpMjM5UT09fGdaZDNHUXFHc2NhQTZTdVlTQTkvTDNyRG4xV2xuaWhrNys4OTU4K0RJSFk9'
         );

     This will produce the value:

         'Foobar'

 ## Unit Tests

-1. Perform steps 1 & 2 from the Installation section if you haven't already
+1. [Download Composer](http://getcomposer.org/download/) using your preferred method.

+2. From the PHPCrypt directory, install the project dependencies:

+        $ php composer.phar install

-2. (optional) If you want to customize the PHPUnit configuration:
+3. (optional) If you want to customize the PHPUnit configuration:

         $ cp phpunit.xml.dist phpunit.xml

     Then customize phpunit.xml to your liking.

-3. Execute `phpunit` binary from the project root:
+4. Execute `phpunit` binary from the project root:

         $ ./vendor/bin/phpunit

 ## Credits

-Bryan C. Geraghty: Original author
+* Bryan C. Geraghty: Original author
-John Kary: Responsible for really cleaning the project up
+* John Kary: Responsible for really cleaning the project up